laughinme/helpus3/README.md

 - Customizable homework and schedule display
 - Notifications system, user is notified before each lesson and after all lessons
 - Storing expired tasks in archive
+- Integrated ChatGPT to turn raw data into human language
 - Fine-tuning of the bot by the user

 ## Screenshots